flash-oss/medici/README.md

   - The project was rewritten with TypeScript.
 Types are provided within the package now.
   - Add support for MongoDB sessions (aka ACID transactions).
 See `IOptions` type.
   - `.ledger()` returns lean Transaction-Objects for better performance.
 To retrieve hydrated Transaction-Objects, set lean to false in the third parameter of `.ledger()`.
 It is recommended to not hydrate the transactions, as it implies that the transactions could be manipulated and the data integrity of Medici could be risked.
+  - Book now accepts an optional second parameter.
+In the options-parameter you can set the `precision` used internally by Medici.
+Default value is 7 digits after the comma.
+Javascript has issues with floating points, like 0.1 + 0.2 results in 0.30000000000000004 and not 0.3.
+A precision of 7 cuts off the after decimal points after the 7th place, resulting in the correct result 0.3.
+The value is taken from medici version 4.0.2.
+Be careful, if you use currency, which has more decimal points, e.g. Bitcoin has a precision of 8.
+So you are on the safe side, by setting the precision to 8.
+You can enforce an "only-Integer"-mode, which does not have any rounding errors, by setting the precision to 0.
+But keep in mind that max safe integer is 9007199254740991.

 - **v4.0.0**